ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 }
 ```

-The **HotChocolate** source generator will automatically add all annotated types with one of the following attributes to the schema module.

 :::note

-The **HotChocolate** source generator will automatically add all types that are annotated with one of the following attributes the the schema module.
+The **HotChocolate** source generator will automatically add all types that are annotated with one of the following attributes the the GraphQL schema.

 - ExtendObjectTypeAttribute
 - ObjectTypeAttribute